Key Takeaways

 For residential evictions, South Carolina uses the magistrate court.
 For a nonpayment, the pathway is:

-• Local officials will remove personal property on a public right-of-way 48 hours after eviction (excluding weekends and public holidays)
+Local officials will remove personal belongings on a public right-of-way 48 hours after eviction (excluding weekends and public holidays)

 START YOUR PROPERTY MANAGEMENT JOURNEY